 replace the vehicle, you may do so at the dealer of your choice.
 You may then choose: :

-- a new vehicle from the current year with the same characteristics, equipment and accessories as the vehicle being replaced.
+a) a new vehicle with the same characteristics, equipment and accessories (or similar characteristics, equipment and accessories) as the vehicle being replaced.

-The insurer has the right to find a similar vehicle but from the preceding year, or a new vehicle from the current year that is less expensive.
+The insurer has the right to find a new vehicle of the same year as the vehicle being replaced, if it finds one, or a new vehicle from a later year.

-- a different vehicle (new or used).
-In this case, the insurer will pay the higher of the two amounts: either the price paid for the insured vehicle or the price of the vehicle you wish to buy or lease, without exceeding the replacement cost of the insured vehicle.
+b) a different vehicle (new or used).
+In this case, the insurer will pay the higher of the following two amounts: either the price paid for the insured vehicle or the price of the vehicle you wish to buy or lease, without exceeding the replacement cost of the insured vehicle.

 If you decide to